KarenKanana/Moringa-check-in-and-check-out-website/README.md

 ## Project Description
-The aim of this project is to help practice and understand better complementary JavaScript concepts while creating a dairy farm monitor system that helps remotely monitor milk production and sales on the farm.
+The aim of this project is to help come up with a check-in and check out website which is meant to make things easier at Moringa school, in terms of checking in and out of space, filling the health check form and collection of data.

 ## Features